housecurve/housecurve.github.io/TUNING.md

 HouseCurve supports [manual](#manual-equalization) and [automatic](#automatic-equalization) equalization.

 Manual equalization is the most straight forward approach.
 It works by iteratively measuring the audio system, adjusting it, then measuring again.
-It will work with any audio system, even ones with limited adjustments (ex: you can move furniture and still see the impact).
+It will work with any audio system, even ones with limited adjustments (ex: you can move furniture and see the impact).

 With automatic equalization, HouseCurve generates a set of filters to correct a measurement to a target curve.
 If your audio system has a parametric equalizer, the filter parameters can be imported from a file, or manually entered.
 The filters can also be used as a guide for manual equalization - basically, HouseCurve can show you what it would adjust.